 The report details how Arizona legislators voted on key children’s legislation such as the K-12 education budget bill, child care assistance, financial support for abused and neglected children placed with relatives, juvenile court judges being allowed to make decisions supporting youth success, dental care for pregnant women, and health plans without basic coverage.

 Children’s Action Alliance also said that the budget sustains KidsCare, which provides affordable health care coverage to 35,000 Arizona children in working families, removes the automatic freeze in Kids Care and allocated $8 million in state funds to match the $98 million in federal funds for the program.

 The group also noted that the budget leaves out hundreds of millions of dollars in school funding formulas and the $386 million in new permanent tax cuts will harm public schools.

 Expect More Arizona’s Vote 4 Education includes a list of questions voters can ask candidates to determine their support of public education provides key election dates and deadlines and lets citizens register to vote using their platform or one of many other options.

 AZ Schools Now’s United for Ed campaign urges Arizona voters to be an education champion by registering to vote, supporting candidates who stand up for public education, learning more about the propositions and bond and override elections on the ballot, and voting in the primary and general elections.

-Next week, Arizona Education Association will release its AEA Legislative report card, which summarizes legislators voting record on key bills that impact students and employees of Arizona’s public schools.
-The report usually includes a report card that gives legislators an A+ through F letter grade based on their voting records and whether or not they supported AEA’s pro-public education legislative and policy agenda.
+The 2019 AEA Legislative Report Card also includes a report card that gives legislators an A+ through F letter grade based on their voting records and whether or not they supported AEA’s pro-public education legislative and policy agenda.